 Intake for the buyout program began in November, 2020 and the last property to be purchased was closed on in August, 2022.
-The final site conversion inspections occurred during May of this quarter.
-The County anticipates finalizing closeout of the program over the course of the next quarter.
+The final site conversion inspections occurred during May of 2024.
+The County had completed and closed the Buyout program.